 Abstract

-Internet of Audio Things (IoAuT) is an emerging paradigm that integrates intelligent audio processing, ubiquitous connectivity, and edge–cloud computing resources to enable a network of devices capable of sensing, analyzing, and exchanging sound-based information seamlessly across distributed environments.
+Internet of Audio Things (IoAuT) is an emerging paradigm that integrates intelligent audio processing, ubiquitous connectivity, and edge-cloud computing resources to enable a network of devices capable of sensing, analyzing, and exchanging sound-based information seamlessly across distributed environments.
 This technology supports a wide range of applications, ranging from interactive musical performances to intelligent environmental monitoring, that play a significant role in everyday life.
-Although this technology holds great potential and could be highly useful across many domains in the future, its reliance on real-time audio streaming and distributed sensing introduces several communication and Quality of Service (QoS) challenges, such as latency, bandwidth limitations, packet loss during audio transmission, resource management, and energy-efficient networking, all of which directly affect its usability and scalability.
-In this paper, we provide the first holistic analysis of IoAuT applications from a QoS and communication perspective.
-We systematically review artistic, functional, and industrial use cases to explore how performance and sustainability trade-offs shape system design.
+Although this technology holds great potential and could be highly useful across many domains in the future, its reliance on real-time audio streaming and distributed sensing introduces several communication and quality of service (QoS) challenges, such as latency, bandwidth limitations, packet loss during audio transmission, resource management, and energy-efficient networking, all of which directly affect its usability and scalability.
+In this article, we provide the first holistic analysis of IoAuT applications from a QoS and communication perspective.
+We systematically review artistic, functional, and industrial use cases to explore how performance and sustainability tradeoffs shape system design.
 Unlike prior reviews, our study introduces a unified architecture taxonomy and sustainability-enabled QoS metrics to evaluate network efficiency, interoperability, and energy use.
 We further examine the roles of edge computing, adaptive streaming, and dynamic resource allocation in achieving reliable and low-latency audio transmission.
-Finally, the paper highlights open challenges and suggests future research directions to help build IoAuT applications that can scale, work well with other systems, and reduce their impact on the environment.
+Finally, the article highlights open challenges and suggests future research directions to help build IoAuT applications that can scale, work well with other systems, and reduce their impact on the environment.

 | Original language | English |